Adsense Ad Unit

 Activities the poet will practice:

-a.
-Walking along the road though he does not know where it reaches
+• a.
+Walking along the road though he does not know where it reaches (Implied he chooses his path, but the spirit is adventurous, so this is debatable based on interpretation of "wherever I choose" versus "not knowing")

-g.
-Striving to achieve high and bright success.
+• g.
+Striving to achieve high and bright success (in a conventional sense, he seeks self-fulfillment)

-Write down the traits the poet exhibit through the given line.
+Write down the traits the poet exhibits through the given line.

 Henceforth, I ask for no good fortune-I myself am good fortune